batect/batect-fish-completion/README.md

 fisher add batect/fish-completion
 ```

-Note that this installs the most recent commit, which may be unstable.
+:warning: This installs the most recent commit, which may be unstable.
 To install a particular version, use `fisher add batect/fish-completion@<version>`,
 eg. `fisher add batect/fish-completion@1.2.3`.

 ## How this works